bev-a-tron/MyFlaskTutorial/start.rst

 Instead of using willy-nilly names like "lulu", I will append "_lulu" to the end of logical names, so it will be entirely obvious which names can be changed with no penalty.
-And, it will give you an idea of what "real" programmers might use to call a certain function (hint: just drop the "_lulu".
+And, it will give you an idea of what "real" programmers might use to call a certain function (hint: just drop the "_lulu").
 Naming things well is certainly a skill to be desired.

 Just realize, if you change the name of the file from hello_lulu.py